 Globulin is a type of serum protein found in your blood.
 It is used by your body to help regulate your circulatory system and transport metals in your blood, like iron, and help fight infection.

 Your total protein is the combined total of albumin and globulin in your blood.

-Iron Deficiency (Ferritin)
+Iron Stores (Ferritin)

 Ferritin is a blood protein which contains iron.
-Ferritin levels are used to determine how much iron your body has stored for future use.
+Ferritin levels are used to help determine how much iron your body has stored for future use.
 Low levels can indicate iron deficiency before any fall in the amount of iron in your blood occurs.